Below you will find listings for:

 Heart of Texas MHMR serves individuals and families coping with mental illness, intellectual and developmental disabilities, addictions, and emotional conflict.
 It also provides 24/7 mental health crisis response through its Mobile Crisis Outreach Team (MCOT): 866-752-3451.
 MHMR accepts most major health insurance plans, including Medicaid and Medicare, and provides sliding-scale and financial hardship payment options.
 Telehealth services are available.

-The Heart of Texas Counseling Center, at 2800 Lyle Avenue in Waco, provides shorter-term (6–9 months) outpatient adult mental health services to individuals who do not qualify for the main MHMR services but are needing support in mental health recovery.
+The Heart of Texas Counseling Center provides shorter-term (6–9 months) outpatient adult mental health services to individuals who do not qualify for the main MHMR services but are needing support in mental health recovery.
 Sessions are provided on an income-based sliding scale.
 Medicaid, Medicare, and other insurance plans are accepted, but they are not required because the center seeks to not turn anyone away due to lack of insurance or income.
 Bilingual Spanish-speaking services are available.
 To access services, call 254-297-7100.
 They are still providing services during the COVID-19 crisis.
 Telehealth services are available.

 Dr. Jasmine Khan’s Professional Counseling Services is a group of therapists who provide insurance-based counseling services.
 Most major types of insurance and payment are accepted, including Medicaid and Crime Victim’s Compensation (CVC).
 Sliding-scale therapy is provided by Licensed Professional Counseling interns.
 Call 254-235-6542 to discuss options.
 Telehealth services are available.